Anshika12345/handwritten-digit-recognition/README.md

 # Handwritten Digit Classification using a Convolutional Neural Network (CNN)
 This project implements a Convolutional Neural Network (CNN) to classify handwritten digits from the famous MNIST dataset.
 The model is built using TensorFlow and Keras and achieves high accuracy in recognizing digits from 0 to 9.

-Developed by Anshika Sharma.
+> Developed by Anshika Sharma

 ## 📋 Table of Contents

-Project Overview
+> Project Overview

-Model Architecture
+> Model Architecture

-Results
+> Results

-How to Run
+> How to Run

-Dependencies
+> Dependencies

 ## ✨ Project Overview
 The goal of this project is to build and train a deep learning model capable of accurately identifying handwritten digits.
 This is a classic "Hello World" project in the field of computer vision, demonstrating the power of CNNs for image classification tasks.

+### Dataset
-### Dataset: The model is trained on the MNIST dataset, provided here as train.csv and test.csv.
+The model is trained on the MNIST dataset, provided here as train.csv and test.csv.
 This dataset originated from a Kaggle competition and consists of tens of thousands of 28x28 pixel grayscale images of handwritten digits.

 ## 🧠 Model Architecture
 The Convolutional Neural Network is a sequential model constructed with the following layers, designed to effectively learn features from the digit images: